John Cena Will Receive Prestigous Muhammad Ali Legacy Award

 Cena posted a tweet with his thoughts on winning the award, and as one might expect, he was nothing but grateful and humble for the honor.

-John Cena said, “To be considered part of Muhammad Ali’s legacy and be added to this incredible list of athletes is something I never dreamed could be possible.
-Thank you for this honor, I’ll do my best to live up to its reputation.”
+“To be considered part of Muhammad Ali’s legacy and be added to this incredible list of athletes is something I never dreamed could be possible.
+Thank you for this honor, I’ll do my best to live up to its reputation,” John Cena said.

-Cena joined the WWE developmental program in 2000, and he debuted in WWE proper in June 2002.
+Cena joined the WWE developmental program in 2000, and he debuted in WWE proper in June, 2002.
 He’s held various world championships in the company an impressive 16 times, with more likely to come in the future.
-He’s been one of the top performers in the company since the mid 2000s.
+He’s been one of the top performers in the company since the mid-2000s.

 You CAN see @JohnCena when he RETURNS to @WWE live events next month! https://t.co/Yqiz2u32RR